-Any individual affiliated with the College may make a report of sexual harassment to the Title IX Coordinator.
+Any individual affiliated with the College may make a report of sexual harassment to the Title IX Coordinator or a Deputy Title IX Coordinator.
 Only a Complainant who is affiliated with the College may make a Formal Complaint alleging a violation of this policy.
-The College will provide resource options and respond promptly and equitably to all Formal Complaints of sexual harassment involving a Labouré community member.
+The College will provide resource options and respond promptly to all Formal Complaints of sexual harassment involving a Labouré community member.
 The College will engage in a Title IX investigation during which it is committed to maintaining fairness for all parties and balancing the needs and interests of individuals with the safety of the community.

-Violations of this policy may result in disciplinary action.
-Depending on the nature of the violation, disciplinary consequences for violations of this policy may include denial of privileges, written warnings, disciplinary probation, suspension, and expulsion for students, and may include warnings (verbal or written), demotions, suspensions, and termination for employees.
+Violations of this policy may result in conduct action.
+Depending on the nature of the violation, sanctions for violations of this policy may include denial of privileges, written warnings, disciplinary probation, suspension, and expulsion for students, and may include written warnings, demotions, suspensions, and termination for employees.
 In addition, the College community should be aware that the conduct described in this policy may also violate federal or state laws and regulations.